vertexshader256/cEngine/README.md

 # Dependencies

-Efforts have been made to reduce dependancies as much as possible.
+Efforts have been made to reduce dependencies as much as possible.
 Reflection is not used.

 Eclipse CDT: https://eclipse.org/cdt/
 JCPP: http://www.anarres.org/projects/jcpp/